'Downtown Miami's Largest Office Party' Returns Thursday As Corporate Run Kicks Off From Bayfront Park

 MIAMI (CBSMiami) – The 2021 Mercedes-Benz Corporate Run, also known as ‘Downtown Miami’s Largest Office Party’ is back in action, live and in-person, following an unprecedented year that resulted in virtual runs last year and CBS4 is the official television partner.

-The Miami run/walk returns to in-person participation on Thursday, Sept.
-23 with awards in 18 categories.READ MORE: Wednesday Arrives With Stormy Weather And The Start Of Fall
+The Miami run/walk returns to in-person participation on Thursday with awards in 18 categories.READ MORE: Hispanic Heritage Miami Proud: The American Museum Of The Cuban Diaspora

 The series kicked off in Fort Lauderdale on Sept.
 2, followed by West Palm Beach on Sept.
 9, and ends in Miami with participants from more than 1,200 South Florida companies, including CBS4.